-By identifying it in a patient’s brain, physicians have one piece of the puzzle to contribute to the overall picture.
+By identifying it in a patient’s brain, physicians have one piece of the overall picture.
 Here’s what you need to know about what beta-amyloid is, its role in neurodegeneration, how it’s detected, and how it can be treated.

 While researchers have yet to completely understand the exact way that beta-amyloid operates, there are theories that early on, smaller clumps of beta-amyloid oligomers — or proteins — lead to cognitive impairment and, down the road, Alzheimer’s.

 That puts beta-amyloid front and center in the “amyloid hypothesis,” a working theory that beta-amyloid gums up the works, disrupting the brain’s connectivity, leading to cell death in certain key regions of the brain, and causing Alzheimer’s dementia.

 Studies have not succeeded in determining the exact role beta-amyloid plays in the disease, but one line of thinking is that early on, beta-amyloid sets off a domino effect.
 Once started, the brain’s degeneration is progressive, attacking region by region.

 What causes beta-amyloid build-up in the brain?

 Scientists aren’t sure exactly why beta-amyloid and tau clump together in some brains and not others, and why some people with these clumps and tangles develop Alzheimer’s, while others don’t.
 Aging brains are more likely to have these anomalies.
 But beta-amyloid clumps can appear in very young brains, too.